Growing plants in pots and containers offer several benefits. First, it helps you maximize space even if you live in tight quarters.

 - Keep in mind that newly potted plants are quite fragile.
 The most common cause of death is poor drainage that causes the roots to rot, inadequate light, not watering frequently enough, overwatering, or diseases and pests.

 - Look out for signs of pests and diseases and fertilize as required.
 The best way of keeping pests and diseases at bay includes using a sterile potting mix, thoroughly cleaning the pot, and other planting tools before potting the plant and positioning the plant in a well-aerated area.

 As soon as you notice signs of a disease or pests, deal with them immediately.
 When inspecting the plants, check under the leaves where bugs like to hide.

 Repotting is the process of moving a potted plant from one pot to another.

 Finally, repotting can be an opportunity to upgrade the aesthetics of your pots.
-It allows you to get rid of outdated pot designs if they no longer fit your décor, or to replace old, worn-out pots with new ones that have better appeal.
+It allows you to get rid of outdated pot designs if they no longer fit your décor or replace old, worn-out pots with new ones with a better appeal.

 Below are some signs that your plant needs to be repotted:

 - The plant looks too big for the pot it is currently in.